anywhichway/chocolate-mango/README.md

 Note: the `unicode-name` package has been copied into the `src` directory due to build issues with the package.
 This will be resolved in a future release.

+### Version 0.0.9 (2025-01-29)

+- Added `patch`, `upsert`
+- Modified PouchDB `post` to generate sequential keys, at least in the context of the local device
+- Improved trigger documentation
+- Resolved issue related to promised puts with live objects

 ### Version 0.0.8 (2025-01-19)